-Historic Environment Record (HER) data selected by HER officers from local authorities and trusts in South Gloucestershire, Gloucestershire, Gloucester City, Bath & North East Somerset, North Somerset and Somerset, relating to their region.
+Historic Environment Record (HER) data selected by HER officers from local authorities and trusts in South Gloucestershire, Gloucestershire, Gloucester City, Bath & North East Somerset, North Somerset and Somerset and Devon, relating to their region.

 Heritage Collections across the region’s libraries, archives and museums are being reviewed, and selected highlights with a geographical association are being shared on Know Your Place.

 Apportionment Data relating to historic Tithe Maps has been transcribed across the region in a number of independent projects by local history groups.
 As a project legacy, our partners are working out the best mechanism for uploading and showing this data consistently across the region.